jb-alvarado/mailpeter/README.md

 # mailpeter

-Simple mailer and API for contact forms
+Simple mailer and API for contact forms.

 **Warning: This project is in a very early stage, do not use it in production!**